-Pipework does not generally require insulation against freezing for the common commercial concentration (see physical properties of the HP solutions in chapter 1).
+Pipework does not generally require insulation against freezing for the common commercial concentration (see physical properties of the hydrogen peroxide solutions in chapter 1).

-The design of the installation should limit the possibility of trapping any section containing HP.
+The design of the installation should limit the possibility of trapping any section containing hydrogen peroxide.
 For this reason, the number of valves and fittings should be kept at a minimum.
 A safety relief valve must be installed wherever liquid trapping is possible.